Cudderson/natural-selection/README.md

     let average_fitness = calcPopulationFitness(organisms);
     ```

   - To calculate an organism's fitness, we first need to calculate its distance to the goal.
-Since we're on a 2D plane, all we need is the Pythagorean Theorem(spell check/link?)
+Since we're on a 2D plane, all we'll need is the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem)  *(a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>)*

   - Once an organism's distance to the goal is determined, we can assign it a fitness score.
 These scores are normalized by dividing an organism's distance to the goal by the total distance from spawn to goal (`height`), and subtracting the quotient from 1.

   - We also calculate and store `average_fitness`, which is the average fitness score of the entire population.
-This will be useful in the selection phase of the algorithm.4
+This will be useful in the selection phase of the algorithm.

-  - Note: This is the fitness function used in 'Classic' simulation types.
-'Boundary' simulations use a ```different fitness function(ADD LINK)```.
+  - Note: This is the fitness function used in *Classic* simulations.
+Later, we'll see that *Boundary* simulations use a different fitness function.

 #

 ### Selection
   - In the selection phase, we'll use the fitness scores of our population to select 'parent' organisms to reproduce the next-generation of organisms.

   - The premise here is that organisms with a high fitness score must have better genes than low fitness score organisms.
 Therefore, selecting the highest-fitness organisms to reproduce should yield a more-fit next-generation, compared to the current.

 - ```javascript